ShishirPatil/ShishirPatil.github.io/index.md

             <!-- <a href="/about">Read more about my life...</a> -->
         </p>

-        <p> Prior to this I obtained a B.E. in Electronics and Communication Engineering from R.V.
+        <p> Prior to this, I obtained a B.E. in Electronics and Communication Engineering from R.V.
 College of Engineering in 2017 (awarded University Gold Medal).
 During my undergraduate program, I worked with <a href ='http://www.cense.iisc.ac.in/m-m-nayak'>Prof. M.M.
 Nayak</a> from Center for Nano Science and Engineering, <a href = 'http://www.iisc.ac.in/'>Indian Institute of Science</a> from 2016-2017.
 I was also an intern with <a href='http://www.siemens.co.in/about-us/innovations/stspl/ctdcin.htm'>Siemens R&D</a> in the summer of 2015.</p>

         <p>Update: <a href = 'https://nips.cc/Expo/Conferences/2018/Schedule?demo_id=3'> We will be presenting our work at NIPS 2018</a>
         </p>